 The reconciliation between the opening and closing balances of each component of the Company's equity is set out in the statement of changes in equity.

 (b) Dividends

-Dividends paid to equity shareholders of the Company attributable to the year:
+No dividend was declared or paid to equity shareholders of the Company attributable to the year ended 31 December 2021 (the year ended 31 December 2020: Nil).